rednaw/marialoni.org/content/GradTraj24_25.md

 ---
 # Plenary MoL thesis presentations: April 2025

-The presentations are schedules on **Wednesday, starting at 5pm in room SP C1.112**
+The presentations, part of the [MoL Graduation Trajectory](https://www.marialoni.org/GraduationTrajectory), are schedules on **Wednesday, starting at 5pm in room SP C1.112**

 ### Wed, 2 April: Logic and Mathematics